Contact Center Experts

 - Forrester calculates that a 10% improvement in a company’s customer experience score can translate into more than $1 billion in increased revenue and other benefits.

 - The cost of failing to meet customer expectations is high: 75% of consumers move to another channel when online service fails, which can cost millions of dollars.
-Even worse is when poor customer service experiences results in customers leaving your brand.
+Even worse is when poor customer service experiences result in customers leaving your brand.

 Retention Should be an Internal and External Goal